xuankimtran/docs-1/pages/katalon-studio/docs/execution-release-cli.md

 In **Katalon Studio**, open the **Command Generator** and select a Test Suite that you want to execute in CLI.

-In the **Katalon TestOps** section, select the **TestOps Release** that you want to link your execution with after running the test suite.
+In the **Katalon TestOps** section, select a **TestOps Release** that you want to link your execution with after running the test suite.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-release-cli/generate-command.png)